bosskabouter/volatalk/README.md

 #### Peer ID

-A VolaTALK peer registers to a Signaling server with a Base58 encoded public key exponent of the ECDSA SHA-384 JSON WebKey.
+A VolaTALK peer currently registers to a Signaling server with a Base58 encoded public key exponent of the ECDSA SHA-384 JSON WebKey.

 Peer IDs are shared between users in 'copy-and-paste' invites.
 The application includes a QR generator and reader to facilitate the exchange of trusted invites.